A complete resource for basing yourself in Oaxaca de Juarez

 What is the cost of living in Oaxaca Mexico as a digital nomad?

 Though this depends on your lifestyle and habits, it is safe to say you can live a very comfortable life in Oaxaca for an average of $1200 to $1400 USD per month.
 This would include the costs of a central apartment, bills, food, and moderate entertainment.

 You can live much more cheaply than this, if you have a bare-bones apartment, and cook all your food at home.
 You can also live much more extravagantly, in a big house with a pool and a maid, and dining out frequently, so knowing your own wants and needs should help you better determine how much you will need (or be able to) spend here.

 Responsible Travel – Best Practices

-Being a responsible tourist (or traveller, or nomad, etc) is about being mindful to the different way of life your hosts inhibit, and checking your privledge at the door on your way in.
-Oaxaca is a city full of culture, food, music, textiles, artchitecture, history, nature and pretty much everything on anyone’s check list for ‘amazing destinations’.
-However, it is also one of the most poor states in all of Mexico.
-They are a humble, yet traditional people that live here.
-Being beligerently drunk (or drinking in public) is looked down upon.
+Being a responsible tourist (or traveller, or nomad, etc) is about being mindful of the different ways of life your hosts inhibit and checking your privilege at the door on your way in.
+Oaxaca is a city full of culture, food, music, textiles, architecture, history, nature, and pretty much everything on anyone’s checklist for ‘amazing destinations’.
+However, it is also one of the poorest states in all of Mexico.
+They are humble, yet traditional people that live here.
+Being belligerently drunk (or drinking in public) is looked down upon.
 Not being too flashy, and dressing modestly is always appreciated.